 - The ability to work well as part of a team

 - A positive, friendly and proactive attitude

-The role is based in Service Delivery, which is the provider arm of the Health, Wellbeing and Adult Social Care directorate.
-Service Delivery provides direct care to individuals living in their own homes and in-house residential establishments across the county.
-The service is registered with the Care Quality Commission (CQC) and works in accordance with good practice guidance and standards.
+Surrey County Council’s Adult Social Care directorate provides direct care to individuals living in their own homes and in-house residential establishments across the county.
+The service is registered with the Quality Care Commission (CQC) and works in accordance with good practice guidance and standards.

 Our Vision is to provide outstanding services and be an employer of choice with highly trained, passionate and dedicated staff.